Mparaiso/go-tiger/mongo/README.md

 		Author *Author `odm:"referenceOne(targetDocument:Author)"`

 		// Article references many tags.
-		// cascade tells the document manager to automatically persist related Tags when Article is persisted,
+		// cascade:all tells the document manager to persist or deleted related Tags
-		// it will also automatically remove related tags as well.
+		// when an article is saved or deleted.
 		Tags []*Tag `odm:"referenceMany(targetDocument:Tag,cascade:all)"`
 	}